About me

 Training, qualifications & experience

-As a counsellor, I've worked with students from London South Bank University, asylum seekers and immigrants at the Multi-Ethnic Counselling Service and people from all walks of life at Waterloo Community Counselling.
-I've helped my clients deal with issues such as anxiety, depression, life transitions, bereavement, low self-esteem and relationship problems among other things.
+As a counsellor, I've worked with students from London South Bank University, asylum seekers and immigrants at the Multi-Ethnic Counselling Service and people from all walks of life at Waterloo Community Counselling and for The Wilderness Foundation.
+I've helped my clients deal with issues such as anxiety, life transitions, creativity, bereavement, low self-esteem, among other things.

-As a registered member of the BACP, I follow their code of ethics and I'm commited to continued professional development.
+As an accredited member of the NCPS (National Counselling and Psychotherapy Society), I follow their code of ethics and I'm commited to continued professional development.

 Member organisations